sansonpedro/sansonpedro/README.md

 ## 👋 About Me

-I'm a **Frontend Developer** focused on building fast, accessible, and visually polished web interfaces.
+I'm a **Frontend Engineer** focused on building fast, accessible, and visually polished web interfaces.
 I care deeply about user experience and clean code — the kind that's actually enjoyable to maintain.

 Currently sharpening my skills in **full-stack development**, bridging modern frontend tooling with solid backend fundamentals like Docker, MySQL, and REST APIs.

-- 🔭 Building production-grade projects with **Next.js + Tailwind CSS**
+-  Building production-grade projects with **Next.js + Tailwind CSS**
-- 🛠️ Comfortable working across the stack — from UI components to database queries
+-  Comfortable working across the stack — from UI components to database queries
-- 📍 Based in **Brazil**, open to remote opportunities
+-  Based in **Brazil**, open to remote opportunities
-- 🌱 Always learning — currently diving deeper into **performance optimization** and **UI/UX patterns**
+-  Always learning — currently diving deeper into **performance optimization** and **UI/UX patterns**

 ---